Best Espresso Machine Under £200: The Honest Truth

 Take Our QuizLet's be honest upfront: you can't get a real espresso machine for under £200.
 Not one that makes actual espresso, anyway.

-We could list a bunch of cheap machines and collect affiliate commissions, but that's not how we operate.
+This guide could list a bunch of cheap machines and collect affiliate commissions, but that's not helpful.
 Here's the truth about budget espresso, and what to do if £200 is genuinely your limit.

-No grinder budget: Even if you found a £200 machine, you'd have nothing left for a grinder.
-Pre-ground coffee stales within days and won't extract properly.
+The cheap thermoblocks in budget machines can't maintain the 92-96°C needed for proper extraction.
+Temperature swings wildly, making consistent shots impossible.
+And even if you found a £200 machine that somehow worked, you'd have nothing left for a grinder.
+Pre-ground coffee stales within days and won't extract properly regardless of your machine.

 Machines like the DeLonghi EC685 Dedica exist at this price point, but they're designed for convenience, not quality espresso.